endrimuco/endrimuco/README.md

-- 👋 Heya!, I’m @endrimuco.
+- 👋 Heya!, I’m Endri Muco.
-- 👀 I’m interested in web development and font end in website.
+- 👀 I’m interested on becoming a full stack web developer, mostly my interes is on React JS and spending most of my time programming in it.
 - 🌱 I’m currently learning how to be a sucessful web developer and develop my skills by programming.
 - 💞️ I’m looking to collaborate on helping others and looking for new solutions that can be done in programming.
-- 📫 How to reach me Instagram: endrimuco_, Discord: DevShadowX#5053
+- 📫 How to reach me 📸 Instagram:  endrimuco_, 👾 Discord: DevJoyBoy#9832